 The total cost of your loan will include the vehicle price, interest over the loan term, and add-ons minus any down payment, incentives, or trade-ins.

 It’s important to understand how auto loans work so that no lender can pull a fast one on you.
 You should analyze all offers by looking at the total cost, the breakdown of costs, and the monthly payment amount.
+Read our Auto Loan Industry Study for a detailed analysis of the latest auto financing statistics and trends.

 With this holistic view, you will be able to select which one is the best on all fronts.